MrZoraman/Phiinae/README.md

 yamlConfig.getValue("someList");//List<String> with ["itemA", "itemB", "ItemC"] yamlConfig.getValue("numList");//List<Integer> with [5, 6, 8]
 ```
 You might also want to see what child nodes a parent node has.
-That can be done with the getConfigurationSection() method!
+That can be done with the getChildren() method!
 ```java
 Set<String> children = yamlConfig.getChildren("heres.a");
 //set contains {"double", "boolean"}